JGoodwillieV/GoodSwim/AUTO_GENERATE_README.md

 ## 📦 What's Included

-This feature package includes a comprehensive AI-powered event auto-generation system for the StormTracker Meets feature, built according to your PDF specifications and enhanced with additional intelligent features.
+This feature package includes a comprehensive AI-powered event auto-generation system for the GoodSwim Meets feature, built according to your PDF specifications and enhanced with additional intelligent features.

 ## 📚 Documentation